gorelikov/micro-beer-hub/README.md

 ### branch
 `try-api`
 ### build
-`./cli.sh build` \
+`./cli.sh build`
 ### and run
 `MEM=256 ./cli.sh runall`
 or you could use any of command that presented in cli.sh, but do not forget about `MEM` variable
 ### try it
-If you are using Intellij Idea you can simple call any of the apps by scripts in `http.requests` folder \
+If you are using Intellij Idea you can simply call any of the apps by scripts in `http.requests` folder \
 If you want to simply load apps you could use `./cli attack PORT_TO_ATTACK`